nikitachoudhary114/MedifyPro/README.md

 The Emergency SOS module allows users to send real-time SMS alerts with location details to their emergency contacts.

 > ⚠️ **Note**: Twilio’s free trial restricts SMS functionality to manually **verified numbers only**.
-For full-scale testing or production use, upgrading to a paid Twilio account is recommended.
+For full-scale testing or production use, upgrading to a paid Twilio account is recommended, so it may not work on your side unless your number is verified.

 ---